FiskPay/l2j_fiskpay/README.md

 ### 3. Update your MySQL Database

 Apply the SQL updates to your Login Server database.
+If needed, modify the reward item id in your database's `gameservers` table

 ### 3. Register your L2J emulator to the service